Metric Program Synthesis: Instantiating Metric Synthesis in Application Domains

-\paragraph{Rewrite rules for repair.} Recall that our \textsc{Repair} procedure is parameterized over a set of rewriting rules $R$.
+Recall that our \textsc{Repair} procedure is parameterized over a set of rewriting rules $R$.
 At a high level, the rewrite rules we use for the inverse CSG problem modify integers (within bounds) and transform squares into circles (and vice-versa).
 In more detail, our implementation utilizes the following rewrite rules: